September 16th, 2022

 How to Display Your Skull Garland

-Once your skulls are finished and strung on twine, there are so many ways to style them:
+Once your skulls are finished and strung on twine, there are so many ways to style the display:

 - Drape across a mantle or fireplace for an instant Halloween focal point